 With her bloodlines and dazzling good looks, Leica was primed to be an outstanding dressage horse.
 An imported bay with touches of white, she was registered Hanoverian (by Lindberg, out of St. Pr.
 Kari) who was also entered in the main stud book of the RPSI (Rheinland Pfalz Saar International) and Holsteiner registries.

 But after abuse from trainers who pushed her too far too fast, Leica had other ideas, says owner Julie Whitlock McKee of Grantville, Georgia.
 McKee acquired the hard-headed mare at age four after the trainers gave up on her.
 The pair did not get off to an auspicious start, with Leica rearing the first time McKee threw a leg over her.
-Rearing and bucking would become a regular occurrence.To read more, log in above or click here to subscribe.
+Rearing and bucking would become a regular occurrence.To read more, a subscription is required.
+Log in or click here to subscribe.